 Simpler, Cooler Times?

 Another thing that helped keep our parents and grandparents cool was the weather itself.
 The graph below shows temperature anomalies, or changes, for the summer months of June–August from 1917 to 2016.
-It depicts how much colder (dark blue) or warmer (dark red) a year’s summer was than what we think of as “normal” for today, based on the 20th-century average.
+It depicts how much colder (dark blue) or warmer (dark red) a year’s summer was than what we think of as “normal” these days, based on the 20th-century average.

 One thing is clear: the extraordinarily hot summers that are commonplace today were virtually unheard of 50 to 100 ago.
 In fact, 7 of the top 10 coolest U.S. summers on record occurred between 1900 and 1950, further proof that cooler summers were a trend in our grandparents’ time.